limbernie/limbernie.github.io/_posts/2018-08-23-pinkys-palace-v3-walkthrough.md

 OK.
 Where do we write and what to write?

 If you look at the disassembly of `argshow` above, right after the vulnerability, the program calls `putchar`.
-We could override the GLT of `putchar` to an address in the stack that contains shellcode.
+We could override the Global Offset Table (GOT) of `putchar` to an address in the stack that contains shellcode.
 Of course, now we need to determine if the stack is executable.

 _Use `readelf` to look at `/usr/local/bin/PSMCCLI`._